Monitoring pfSense with Wazuh: A Comprehensive Guide

 ⚠️

-In order for Wazuh to start analyzing events from Suricata, the following must be added to the /var/ossec/etc/ossec.conf configuration file:
+1. For Wazuh to start analyzing events from Suricata, the following lines must be added to the /var/ossec/etc/ossec.conf configuration file:

 <localfile>